MakisH/slides-ntua-2025/sections/resources.md

 ## Everything is open and user-centered

-- Developed in the open: `github.com/precice`
+- Developed in the open: [github.com/precice](https://github.com/precice)
-- Documentation and many examples in one place
+- Extensive documentation
 - (Diamond) open-access publications
-- Public recordings of workshop talks
+- Public recordings talks
-- Open collaboration, issues, projects, feedback, ...

 Extra effort to maintain and update